robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

 Once you have an open connection to the crate, you can use the functions defined in the library to execute two type of commands:

 - **WRITE** commands: they are composed of N, A, F, and the additional data that you want to write into the selected module.<br>
-  You can use write commands even for commands that don't expect any data: just set the data parameter to 0 or any value. the module will simply ignore it.
+  You can use write commands even for commands that don't expect any data: just set the data parameter to 0, it will be ignored.
   ```c
   /**
   * Write 16 bits to an adress made out of N,A,F